rust-lang/book/src/ch09-02-recoverable-errors-with-result.md

 `s`.
 The `read_to_string` method also returns a `Result` because it might fail, even though `File::open` succeeded.
-So we need another `match` to handle that `Result`: if `read_to_string` succeeds, then our function has succeeded, and we return the username from the file that's now in `s` wrapped in an `Ok`.
+So we need another `match` to handle that `Result`: if `read_to_string` succeeds, then our function has succeeded, and we return the username from the file that’s now in `s` wrapped in an `Ok`.
 If `read_to_string` fails, we return the error value in the same way that we returned the error value in the `match` that handled the return value of `File::open`.
-We don't need to explicitly say `return`, however, since this is the last expression in the function.
+We don’t need to explicitly say `return`, however, since this is the last expression in the function.

 The code that calls this code will then handle getting either an `Ok` value that contains a username or an `Err` value that contains an `io::Error`.
-We don't know what the caller will do with those values.
+We don’t know what the caller will do with those values.
 If they get an `Err` value, they could choose to call `panic!` and crash their program, use a default username, or look up the username from somewhere other than a file, for example.
-We don't have enough information on what the caller is actually trying to do, so we propagate all the success or error information upwards for them to handle as they see fit.
+We don’t have enough information on what the caller is actually trying to do, so we propagate all the success or error information upwards for them to handle as they see fit.